Pharmacy School Classes

 http://www.nabp.net/programs/examination/naplex/naplex-blueprint

-Although the exam usually has a high pass rate for pharmacy students who recently graduated, it doesn’t hurt to get an exam guide since those who fail will need to wait an entire 91 days before retaking the exam.
-Don’t risk putting your job search on hold while waiting to retake the exam!
+Although the exam usually has a high pass rate for pharmacy students who recently graduated, it may be helpful to get an exam guide since those who fail will need to wait an entire 91 days before retaking the exam.

 Back to Pharmacist Guide